Things You'll Need

 Clear out any furnishings or other items that you don't want touched from the area.
 Cover the windows with black sheets or trash bags.

-Hang trash bags or dark, heavy draping to create the walls and sections of your maze.
+Hang trash bags or dark, heavy draping to create the walls and sections of your haunted house maze.
 Trash bags can be hung from the ceiling with thumbtacks.
 Heavier draping may require hooks or nails.
+Consider using removable hooks to avoid damaging your walls after the event.

-String fake spiderwebs--available at novelty shops and departments stores before Halloween--around the room.
+String fake spider webs -- available at novelty shops and departments stores before Halloween -- around the room.
 Stretch the webbing thin so it looks more realistic.
-Add fake critters and spooky items such as spiders, bones, bats and tombstones.
+Add fake critters and spooky items such as spiders, bones, bats and tombstones to the webbing.

 Hide stereos and speakers to play spooky sound effects and creepy music throughout your maze.
 You can often find motion-activated spooky sound effects at department and drug stores around Halloween.